The flag of the North Riding

-the most northerly pub in the North Riding and Yorkshire.
+the most northerly pub in the North Riding and Yorkshire and registered accordingly..
 The location was specifically chosen to highlight the fact the locality lies within the North Riding, albeit that it is administered by the council in Durham.

 The flag was unfurled by the competition’s organiser Andy Strangeway and the Deputy Lord-Lieutenant of North Yorkshire, Peter Scrope